-Washington dropped four spots to13th according to the 2012 America’s Health Rankings® by the United Health Foundation.
+How healthy is the living in Washington State?
+It dropped four spots to 13th healthiest state according to the 2012 America’s Health Rankings® by the United Health Foundation.

 The good news: